tomnz/pilight/README.md

 ### Running the light driver

-Changes in the configuration interface are instantly sent to the light driver if it's currently active.
+Changes in the configuration interface are instantly sent to the light driver if it's currently running.
 You can also use the buttons at the top right to control the driver:

-* Refresh will force the light driver to reload its configuration (if it's running), as well as refresh the configuration page for any changes
+* Refresh will force the light driver to reload its configuration (if it's started), as well as refresh the configuration page for any changes
 * Start will start the light driver so that it powers the lights and runs transforms
 * Stop will stop the light driver and power off the lights - then await a new Start command

-> Note: These buttons all have no effect if the driver is not started.
+> Note: These buttons all have no effect if the driver is not running.
 Remember to start it with `python manage.py lightdriver`.

 ### Loading and saving